Our Services

 Helpful Resources

-Colon hydrotherapy is dangerous for ulcerative colitis patients because the inflamed colon lining can tear or perforate under pressure, leading to bleeding, infection, electrolyte imbalance, and severe flare-ups.
-Doctors strongly advise against this procedure and recommend safer, evidence-based treatments instead.
+Colon hydrotherapy is dangerous for people with ulcerative colitis (UC).
+The inflamed colon lining can tear or perforate under water pressure, causing bleeding, infection, electrolyte imbalances, and severe flare-ups.
+Gastroenterologists strongly advise against colon cleansing for UC patients and recommend safer, evidence-based treatments such as aminosalicylates, corticosteroids, immunomodulators, or biologics.

 Colon hydrotherapy—also known as colonic irrigation—claims to cleanse the colon by flushing water through the rectum.
 While some people seek it for general "detox," it poses serious risks if you have ulcerative colitis.
 Here's what patients and caregivers need to know before considering this procedure.